By Andre Lapointe, Credit & Debt Specialist at The Finance Guys · Published June 1, 2026 · Last updated June 10, 2026

 The bottom line

-Your personal loan rate is earned, not fixed.
-Strengthen your credit, compare APRs across lenders, keep the term tight, and borrow only what you need — and stay under the 35% cap.
-A few points of APR can mean hundreds or thousands of dollars over the life of the loan.
+Personal loan interest rates in Canada are earned, not fixed.
+Strengthen your credit, compare APRs across lender types, keep the term tight, and borrow only what you need — and never accept anything above the 35% cap.
+As the $5,000 example shows, a few points of APR can mean thousands of dollars over the life of the loan.

 About the Author